gosukiwi/vimo/lessons/lesson-1.md

 Let's get you up and running with Vim!

-First of all, make sure to have Vimo set up (that is Vim + the Vimo configuration).
-If you don't, don't worry, just check out the __Installing__ section and come back, I'll wait.
+First of all, make sure to have Vimo set up (that is Vim + the Vimo configuration) and you are viewing this file with Vim.
+If you don't, don't worry, just check out the __Installing__ section and come back, I'll wait ;)

+Once you are done, you can open Vim with

+    $ vim /path/to/vimo/lessons/lesson-1.md

 There are two common ways of using Vim, in the terminal or as a GUI.
 There are advantages and disadvantages to each, but they are basically the same.
 So pick